Starter grants for clinical lecturers

 What do starter grants for clinical lecturers provide?

-The starter grants for clinical lecturers scheme provides modest 'starter' funds of up to £30,000 over one to two years to enable research active clinical lecturers pursue their research work, gather preliminary data and so further strengthen their applications for longer term fellowships and funding.
+The starter grants for clinical lecturers scheme provides modest starter funds of up to £30,000 over one to two years to enable research active clinical lecturers to pursue their research work, gather preliminary data and so further strengthen their applications for longer term fellowships and funding.

 Who can apply for a starter grant for clinical lecturer?